Servo-Pistons

 Photochemical Machining

-My current favorite "out there" solution is photochemical machining of spring steel shim stock.
+My current favorite solution is photochemical machining of spring steel shim stock.
 Photochemical machining is cheap even at prototype scales ($1000 min order gets you a dozen copies each of ~a dozen different design variants packed into a single phototool) and has "zero cost complexity" similar to 3D printing, but for ultra-precise 2D features in thin metal.
 If I were picking this project back up myself, I would order a sheet of different piston length x piston inner circumference rectangles with as many slots as I can fit packed in along the length axis, and various schemes of connection between the fibers at the ends / along their length to simplify installation onto the dip mandrels.

 According to this awesome design guide bars can be 20% thinner than the actual metal thickness while slots need to be 120% wider than the metal thickness, so we get 1 bar or "fiber" every 2 material thicknesses in the diameter axis.
 In 0.025 mm shim stock that's 100 threads per inch, not quite actual fabric territory but more than enough for our purposes.
 If this material sounds concerningly thin, we can make the rectangles 2x or 3x circumference and put a few layers of metal fibers into our diaphragm instead of just one.

 I think for ease of manipulation the right answer is probably to connect all the fibers across the "top" end where they just have to wrap around the tip of the mandrel, then connect the bottom ends into a dozen or so "bundles" which will splay out around the flared bottom and be secured into the sealing bead at the base of the diaphragm.
 The section of the diaphragm where the diameter expands to reach the seal seat never peels off the outer bore of the piston, so it's OK for it to have large gaps between the reinforcing fibers because it's not at risk of bursting.
-Here's an Onshape part sketching out roughly what I have in mind.
-There's definitely smarter ways to do it if you get to "how do I automate production of these" type questions, but I think this design would be fine for a grad student making dozens at a time.

 Please build this

 If you're interested in building this please reach out via twitter or email.
 I'd be interested in paying you a trivial sum like $25 for either written or zoom weekly updates on your efforts as an accountability mechanism to help you keep after it.
 No IP/equity/compensation to me of any form, just the satisfaction of knowing you, a person other than me, are pursuing this idea and I'll get to see how far it can go in the real world eventually.
-Or if you're a VC sufficiently in love with this idea, I'm not available but I have friends I could nerd snipe with the promise of seed funding ;)

 Thanks Friends

 Hanging out on Scope of Work (née The Prepared) was one of the things that kept me sane during the pandemic, and my posts in the #projects channel on there are the only reason this scheme has as much photo documentation as it does.
 All my friends on slack but in particular Richard, Surjan, and Kevin deserve credit if anyone ever makes anything of this scheme.
 If you don't have a community like this gently peer pressuring you to complete projects, I highly recommend it.
-Thanks also to Peter Whitney (one of the Disney authors) for replying blindingly fast to a draft of this post with great feedback!